 Night classes, professional development courses, and workshops are other good starting points for ‘refreshing your memory’ of some of the simpler concepts.
 You might learn some new things as well!

-2) Hone in Your on a Specific Skill
+2. Hone on a Specific Skill

 Once you’ve improved your all-around writing skills for the workplace, you’ll want to pick one or two skills to work on.
 Although this might seem counter-productive, in the grand scheme of things, making small improvements can be a game-changer.
 This is the case in any field.